-Bridges are used to replace missing teeth, and are a permanent fixture which is anchored alongside the adjacent tooth.
-A bridge is useful for stopping existing teeth around the gap from drifting into the open space, whilst also restoring your natural bite and functionality of your teeth.
+Bridges are used to replace missing teeth.
+They are a permanent fixture that is attached to the teeth next to a gap.
+A bridge is useful for stopping existing teeth around the gap from drifting into the open space, and allows for the functionality of your bite to be restored.

-Bridges are a great alternative to dental implants, as they are less invasive, and are also more accurate than dentures if only one tooth is missing.
+Bridges are a great alternative to dental implants and dentures, as they are less invasive and are more accurate than dentures if only one tooth is missing.
 Bridges come in many different materials and designs, allowing for a great versatility of placement and purpose.
-Your dentist will consult with you upon the initial examination of your mouth, and inform you on their recommendation of which particular material or design is best suited for you.
+During your consultation, the dentist will examine your dentition and bite, and inform you on their recommendation of which particular material or design is best suited for you.

 There are several types of bridges, each one serving a different purpose within the mouth: